numaproj/numaflow/docs/APIs.md

 <p>

-ServingSource is the HTTP endpoint for Numaflow.
+ServingSource is the source vertex for ServingPipeline and should be used only with ServingPipeline.
 </p>

 </p>